-We cordially invite you to submit your contribution to the 2020 Media Architecture Biennale (MAB20) themed #FuturesImplied – originally planned for the fall of 2020 – which will now take place on June 28th – July 2nd, 2021 in Amsterdam and Utrecht, The Netherlands.
+We cordially invite you to submit your contribution to the 2020-21 Media Architecture Biennale (MAB20) themed #FuturesImplied – originally planned for the fall of 2020 – which will now take place on June 28th – July 2nd, 2021 in Amsterdam and Utrecht.

 The Media Architecture Biennale is the world’s premier event on media architecture, urban interaction design, and urban informatics, bringing together world-renowned architects, artists and designers, leading thinkers on urban design, key industry, and government representatives, and students.
 The event offers workshops, symposia, a conference with an academic research track and keynotes by leading thinkers in the field.
 It closes off with a ceremony in which the biennial Media Architecture Awards will be presented to outstanding works of art, architecture, and design.
 Our aim is to provide an excellent forum for debate and knowledge exchange; to offer a unique opportunity that brings together the best minds and organizations; and to highlight state-of-the-art and experimental research in media architecture.

-MAB20 invites papers from academics, students, and industry practitioners that align to the theme Futures Implied and the sub-themes described below.
-The paper contributions should address current practices, discuss theoretical approaches, or present novel research that explore and further develop our understanding of media architecture through relevant case studies, design processes, and community and industry examples.
+MAB20 invites papers from academics, students, and industry practitioners that align with the theme Futures Implied and the sub-themes described below.
+The paper contributions should address current practices, discuss theoretical approaches, or present novel research that explores and further develop our understanding of media architecture through relevant case studies, design processes, and community and industry examples.